"Actionable Insights to Fuel Your Growth"

 Play Audio Listen to Audio Version

-The natural gas storage market demand is increasing rapidly owing to the growing demand from industrial and power generation sectors.
+The natural gas storage market demand is increasing rapidly, owing to the growing demand from the industrial and power generation sectors.
 As sectors such as chemicals, fertilizers, metals, and manufacturing progressively shift toward natural gas for a cleaner and more efficient energy solution, the demand for a steady and dependable supply of gas has grown.
 In 2024, the global consumption of industrial gas increased by close to 3%, as reported by the International Energy Agency (IEA), with the Asia Pacific and Middle East regions contributing significantly to this market growth.
 Moreover, natural gas is increasingly being employed as a balancing and peaking fuel to support system stability.

-McDermott International, Inc., Enbridge, Inc., NAFTA A.S., Gazprom and others are the key companies operating in the natural gas storage industry.
+McDermott International, Inc., Enbridge, Inc., NAFTA A.S., Gazprom, and others are the key companies operating in the natural gas storage industry.
 Enbridge’s natural-gas storage business includes integrated flexible storage assets across Canada and the U.S., offering working capacity through both its transmission operations and utility operations.
 For instance, the company reports about 622 billion cubic feet (Bcf) of net working storage across North America.

 MARKET DYNAMICS

-Utilities are increasingly opting for natural gas since it provides a versatile, lower-carbon substitute for coal and oil, aiding them achieve both reliability and emissions targets.
+Utilities are increasingly opting for natural gas since it provides a versatile, lower-carbon substitute for coal and oil, aiding them in achieving both reliability and emissions targets.
 Natural gas power plants can adjust output swiftly, making them well-suited to balance the fluctuating energy production from renewables such as solar and wind, a key factor driving market growth.

 Globally, the demand for natural gas reached a record high in 2024, increasing by around 2.7% (approximately 115 billion cubic meters) compared to the previous year, largely fueled by electricity generation.
 In Latin America, demand saw a rise of about 1.6% in 2024, particularly in Brazil and Colombia, where drought conditions impacted hydropower availability and prompted utilities to rely more on gas-fired generation.